maxah/SAC-Tools/README.md

 - Finding pages with incomplete content or definition
 - Search for pages with incomplete translation in the selected language
 - Displaying the date and time of changes made to translations into the selected language and the name of the editor for each file
+- Displays a list of new pages added to the documentation for the specified period

 Installation:
 -----------------